 CSASA-ACESA, the Canadian South Asian Studies Association/Association canadienne d’études sud-asiatiques (CSASA-ACESA) is a scholarly association affiliated with the Canadian Federation for the Humanities and Social Sciences.
 CSASA-ACESA, founded in 2019, draws on a long history of scholarship on South Asian Studies in Canada, and is intended to further the academic study of South Asia-Canada and to enhance national awareness of South Asia-related events and resources at Canadian universities and colleges.
-CSASA-ACESA is proud to host its third Annual Meeting in-person at the Federation’s Annual Congress, Canada’s largest academic gathering (June 15-17, 2024) at McGill University, Montréal.
+CSASA-ACESA is proud to host its fourth Annual Meeting in-person at the Federation’s Annual Congress, Canada’s largest academic gathering (June 3rd-6th, 2025) George Brown College, Toronto.

 Send us an email at csasa.acesa@gmail.com to learn more about the association, attending our annual meeting, or becoming involved with the association.